Recipes Viewing archives for "Appetizer"

 These fast-fermenting veggies taste almost the same as regular carrots and celery.
 If ginger is added, it gives it a zesty note.
 But you can leave it out if you think your kids would prefer them plain.
 I love seeing little kids hold the little carrot coins in their hands.
 I also love to fill the celery with nut butter and raisins for a quick snack that even I enjoy.

 These can get a different taste than veggies made with a starter culture depending on the taste of your kefir whey.
 Always use fresh kefir whey when making cultured vegetables for the best taste.

 I always add a starter culture to my cultured vegetables.
 It makes them last longer and have more probiotics and I also like the way they taste.
 Check out more about super charging your vegetables with Cutting Edge Culture.

 You can change this up with all kinds of fruit, Strawberries, blueberries, blackberries etc. Mix it up and have fun!

-This is the bread I make most often for my family.
+This is the bread is a fun loaf to make.
 Four ingredients, 5 minutes of prep and overnight in the fridge.
 Then bake fresh in the morning or later in the day.

 Allowing the bread to rise in the refrigerator allows the bread to continue to work slowly adding special bacteria to the bread and reducing the inhibitors that are so hard on the body.
 This also increasing nutrients to allow the bread to become more digestible.